VasRep/Instagram_clone_database/README.md

 ## 🧮 Dataset Creation

 The dataset was inspired by typical Instagram user interactions — users, photos, likes, comments, and follows.
-All CSV files used to populate the database were **generated with the assistance of ChatGPT (OpenAI)**, providing realistic sample data for testing and demonstration.
+All CSV files in the dataset folder, which are used to populate the database, were **generated with the assistance of ChatGPT (OpenAI)**, providing realistic sample data for testing and demonstration.

-### Dataset Folder Structure

-dataset/
-├── users.csv # Basic user info (id, username, created_at, age)
-├── photos.csv # Photos uploaded by users
-├── likes.csv # Records of likes per photo
-├── comments.csv # User comments on photos
-├── follows.csv # Following relationships between users
-└── keywords.csv # JSON-style keywords (used for preprocessing)

 ---